kurves/Deploy-Infrastructure-as-Code-IaC/networkREADME.md

 **Resource properties** - The resource Properties field has further sub-fields that are specific to each tye of resource

 **Reference** - Used to refernce parameters

+**Outputs** - Declares output values for each resources that you can import into other stacks. for example the VPC ID